midonet/midonet/docs/midolman-flow-invalidation.md

 ##### Tagging by DatapathController
 - ingress port's short-port-number on every flow
 - egress port's short-port-number of any flow that is emitted from a virtual port.
-  More than one of these tags if the flow is emitted from a PortSet

 ##### Tagging by Coordinator:
 - gives every flow one tag (consisting of the vport UUID) for every vport the